LGM-Productions/LGM-Hydra/README.md

 ## Tell me more, please!

 As you wish.
-SNext is made with JavaScript, the same language that Scratch 3.0 runs off of.
+This project is made with JavaScript, the same language that Scratch 3.0 runs off of.
 Games can be sumbitted to it, and if approved, they'll go on a server which can be accessed via the included shop.
-You can then download these games and play them offline or online through a little UI magic ~~and SNConnect~~!
+You can then download these games and play them offline or online through a little UI magic!

-## What do I need to run SNext?
+## What do I need to run this Project?

-SNext is now an ElectronJS executable, so that means all the dependencies come packaged with it.
+LGM Hydra is now an ElectronJS executable, so that means all the dependencies come packaged with it.
 That's a good thing for you, since all you need is that now!
 You can get the lastest version from the [releases section](https://github.com/Cubix-Dev/SNext/releases/latest) to the right.

-## Wait a minute.
+~~## Wait a minute.
 Isn't this just Turbowarp then?
 Well, not quite.
 First of all, SNext isn't an editor..
 Although we now have our own editor called [SN-Edit](https://cubixdev.org/SN-Edit/).
 Second, this is a console.
 Not an *emulator*.
 SNext is designed to run games from a seperate system mostly without an internet connection or the limitations of an everyday browser.
 Also, does TurboWarp have a custom server running to host games?
-Ok, maybe they do, but it isn't as cool as ours!
+Ok, maybe they do, but it isn't as cool as ours!~~

 ## Wow, this sounds fun!
 How do I add my game to the console?
 Well the short answer is you don't.
 With SNext no longer being supported by our team, we're not adding any new games at this time.
 However you can still develop for our new project! available in our [discord community](https://dsc.gg/cubix)